Keshav-Madhav/live-jinja-renderer/README.md

 **Command Palette**:
 - Type "Open Jinja Renderer in Panel"

+**Context Menu**:
+- Right-click in the editor
+- Select "Jinja: Open in Editor Pane"

 ### Variable Extraction

 The extension intelligently extracts variables from your Jinja2 templates: